fal-works/sneaker/README.md

 - Overall
 	- Disable assertion/logging by compiler flags
 	- Almost zero runtime cost when disabled
+	- Trying to keep platform-independent (howerver HashLink is the main target).

 ## Downsides

 - All of this is nothing but reinventing the wheel
 - Don't know much about other libraries/frameworks
-- Not yet very well tested
+- Developed within a week and not yet very well tested

 ## Install
 <!--